Who Will Remember You?

 Finally it was ringing and a female voice answered “Hello”.
 My mouth instantly went dry as I asked “Is ____ there?”

-I have told only a very few people this story because it is so personal.
+Before I decided to write this here and now I had told only a very few people this story because it is so personal.
 It is now over thirty five years since this happened and even though I can still recall almost every detail it seems like a dream to me now.
 But in all the detail I do still remember, there is one thing I cannot remember.

 I cannot remember her name.